Last Updated on by Admin LB

 Study all Previous Papers

 What is the first advice to any student preparing for CLAT?
-Go through the papers of last 5 years at least.
-The Strategy behind this is you should be able to relate with the questions analytically and derive a pattern and then you will able to get an idea of what is really required, and where you should move.
+Go through the papers of the last 5 years at least.
+The Strategy behind this is you should be able to relate with the questions analytically and derive a pattern and then you will be able to get an idea of what is really required, and where you should move.